 We also tasted some chai (which I’d never had before), and feasted on some of those wonderful strawberries dipped in chocolate.

-As the crowd thickened, we wandered back to Damo’s place for a very yummy tasting lunch which consisted of home-made bread, home-made dolmades (made with spinach), home-made sweet potato gnocchi, and home-made lamb ragu.
-It was a terrific meal topped off with a bottle of Helm 2000 cabarnet-merlot, as I recall, which was very tasty about half-an-hour after the bottle was opened.
+As the crowd thickened, we wandered back to Damo’s place for a very yummy-tasting lunch which consisted of homemade bread, homemade dolmades (made with spinach), homemade sweet potato gnocchi, and homemade lamb ragu.
+It was a terrific meal topped off with a bottle of Helm 2000 cabernet-merlot, as I recall, which was very tasty about half an hour after the bottle was opened.
 If I were to give Damo a restaurant review, I’d give him 7 thumbs and at least 1 hat.

 After lunch, we thought of heading back to the festival for some chocolate and more coffee, but it was all a bit too crowded.